Industry in Russia

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-The Russia IHS Markit Manufacturing PMI nosedived to an all-time low of 31.3 in April, from 47.5 in March.
+The Russia IHS Markit Manufacturing PMI fell to 48.4, from 49.4 in June.